Academic Information and Policies

 • To maintain acceptable standards of academic performance.

-• To be a responsible member of the Waldorf Community and to accept responsibility for one’s own behavior (and guest) at all times.
+• To be a responsible member of the Waldorf Community and to accept responsibility for one’s behavior (and guest) at all times.

 • To demonstrate proper care and regard for University facilities, property and equipment.

 Students, student groups, teams, and organizations are required to abide by the stipulations of this Code.
-Students are also responsible for the behavior of their guests and may be held responsible for the actions of guests who violate the provisions of this Code.
+Students are also responsible for the behavior of their guests and may be held accountable for the actions of guests who violate the provisions of this Code.
 The purpose of issuing disciplinary regulations is to give students general notice of impermissible behavior.

-B. Proscribed Conduct
+B. Prohibited Conduct

 • Acts of dishonesty, including but not limited to: